 You may apply for one of these scholarships even if you have not currently elected to complete a placement year as part of your degree.
 However, the paid placement is a compulsory part of the scholarship, so you must be willing to commit to the placement year with J.P.
 Morgan if your application is successful.

 If you are successful in becoming a J.P.
 Morgan scholar you must maintain a degree average in your exam results equivalent to a 2:1 each year.
 If you do not meet this yearly average your award may be withdrawn, subject to final approval from J.P.
 Morgan.
-Your annual exam average will be shared with J.P.
+Your exam average will be shared with J.P.
 Morgan.